ArkadiuszPabian/HackYeah2025/README.md

 | **`test`**     | `test/`       | Adding new tests or correcting existing tests.                                 | `test/user-service-logic`  |
 | **`docs`**     | `docs/`       | Changes to documentation (README, guides).                                     | `docs/update-readme-team`  |
 | **`refactor`** | `refactor/`   | Code change that doesn't fix a bug or add a feature (e.g., reorganizing code). | `refactor/move-auth-files` |

+---

+## 📝 Post-Hackathon Reflections & Potential Next Steps

+As this project was developed under a 24-hour time constraint and is now archived, we wanted to document our reflections on what we would improve with more time.
+This section outlines the key steps we would have taken to move this MVP towards a production-ready application.

+* **Production-Ready Deployment:**
+    * **Reverse Proxy (Nginx):** We would introduce Nginx to manage traffic, serve static files efficiently, and secure the application by hiding the Django admin panel and API from direct public access.

+* **API Enhancements:**
+    * **Granular & Versioned Endpoints:** Instead of the single `/api/game-rules/` endpoint, our next step would be to design a more RESTful API with versioning (e.g., `/api/v1/stages/`, `/api/v1/questions/`) to make it more flexible and maintainable.

+* **Enhanced Test Coverage:**
+    * Expand the test suite to include integration and end-to-end tests to ensure the reliability and stability of the application.